 Hey!
 Aaron here from Full Circle Design.
 We help companies design, build, and develop their online presence and optimize user experience.
 We also give you some great tips and advice here in our blog to help you get the most out of your website or app.
-This blog post will help you to understand the importance of a responsive website design, how it helps your business grow online and show up on Google.
+This blog post will help you to understand the importance of a responsive website design, and how it helps your business grow online and show up on Google.

 What is a responsive website?

 So, what is responsive web design?
-A responsive website is different from a mobile friendly website.
+A responsive website is different from a mobile-friendly website.
 A responsive website changes the layout of your website based on the device being used.
-It is design so users can view your website on multiple devices, from large monitors to tablets and mobile phones.
+It is designed so users can view your website on multiple devices, from large monitors to tablets and mobile phones.
 Remember viewing a website on your mobile phone when you had to zoom in to view a section of text and then zoom out again to select a different page?
 Now, because of responsive website design, for the most part, is a thing of the past.

 The way it works is simple, your website reacts depending on the screen size and will change when it hits a certain screen width, these are called breakpoints.
 This means that the user can still experience the best version of your website and optimize the user experience.